-Loading Area - an area off the street, on the same lot with a building, for the temporary parking of trucks or other motor vehicles while materials or merchandise are loaded or unloaded, to betaken to or from the building.
+Loading Area - an area off the street, on the same lot with a building, for the temporary parking of trucks or other motor vehicles while materials or merchandise are loaded or unloaded, to be taken to or from the building.

-Lot - a parcel of land under unified ownership, and separately described in a deed recorded in the office of the Town Clerk, which is occupied or capable of being occupied by one (1) principal building and the accessory buildings or uses customarily incidental to it, including such open spaces as are required by these Regulations, and which, in addition, meets the minimum area, width, and other applicable requirements of these Regulations for the zone in which such parcel is located, or is a legal non-conforming parcel, as defined in these regulations.
+Lot - A parcel of land occupied or capable of being occupied by a principal building or, where permitted a group of buildings and the accessory buildings or uses customarily incidental to it, including such open spaces as are required by these regulations.
 The term "lot" includes the terms "parcel", but the term "parcel" does not include the term "lot".